subomi02/alx-backend-user-data/0x02-Session_authentication/README.md

 # Session Authentication

-This project contains tasks for learning to authenticate a user through session authentication.
+This project was created by adetunji Olasubomi

 ## Tasks To Complete

 + [x] 0. **Et moi et moi et moi!**
   + Copy all your work of the [0x06.
-Basic authentication](../0x01-Basic_authentication/) project in this new folder.
+Basic authentication](../0x01-Basic_authentication/) prAoject in this new folder.
   + In this version, you implemented a **Basic authentication** for giving you access to all User endpoints:
     + `GET /api/v1/users`.
     + `POST /api/v1/users`.